 But it seems the Greens have been infected.
 The infection was extant, dormant from the beginning, and now it has bloomed into full, puss-y fruition.
 The Greens, in 2014, are taking into the election as one of their major policy platforms, an almost complete removal of restrictions on the slaughter of unborn children, and promoting eugenics as a response to disabled children.
 The gall, or sheer lack of self-awareness of a party that includes the only significantly physically handicapped MP (Mojo Mathers), and that co-opts the image of the unborn and the infant in their campaigns, whilst simultaneously advocating for their genetic cleansing and murder, is simply astounding.

 To pin down why a party that is seemingly so concerned with the well-being of children and future generations would accept a policy so self-evidently destructive to them, we have to first examine the options.
 Either they are bad, and are consciously, willingly lying and misleading voters about their concern for the well-being of our children (which I don’t think is the case), or, their extremely inadequate New Left political ideology has caused a conceptual confusion, and led them to an absurd conclusion.
 This seems the more likely case.
-So let us examine whence, ideologically, the New Left.
+So let us examine whence, ideologically, came the New Left.

 The New Left arose in the ’60s, a result of the privileged, middle-class counter-culture that rejected a social ontology of class, and rejected a Marxist analysis of material divisions in society, and material exploitation, and instead threw themselves with wild abandon into a philosophy that saw them accept the irrational and contradictory individualism of the liberal.
 Essentially it rejected the collective, communitarian substance of the left, that had been there since the dawn of man, and sought to overthrow the entrenched social structures of advanced capitalism by accepting the very same social ontology as it.